Livingcolt1178/Rolling-Average-Filter-DSP/README.md

 - **Full RTL pipeline** — ADC capture → digital filtering → DAC reconstruction, end to end
 - **Configurable tap count** — 4, 8, 16, 32, or 64 taps by changing a single parameter
-- **Single clock domain** — all modules synchronous to 50 MHz PLL output, no CDC hazards
+- **Single clock domain inside the FPGA** — every module is synchronous to the 50 MHz PLL output. `ADC_clk` is a divided version of it driven out to the ADC pin, and nothing internal is clocked by it, so there is no domain crossing to synchronize
 - **PLL lock-gated reset** — `internal_rst_n = rst_n & locked` prevents X-state initialization before the clock is stable
 - **SPI DAC controller** — 16-bit MSB-first frame serializer with SYNC framing for DAC7311
 - **8-entry FIFO** — decouples ADC sampling rate from filter consumption rate